Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Gimmicky pies with St. Louis influence

-St. Louis style-pizza is unlike any other.
-An ultra-thin, crispy crust made with yeast (unsuitable for folding), is topped with the city’s beloved Provel cheese (a processed blend of Cheddar, provolone, and Swiss), and typically cut into squares.
-Speedy Romeo, the hip Clinton Hill/Bed-Stuy pizza joint that once served as the Brooklyn location of Cafe Grumpy on Girls, is probably the only place in New York where you can find it.
-There are a number of other novelties, like a brunch-only lox pizza and an LES-exclusive made with Katz’s pastrami.
-Kind of gimmicky?
-Maybe, but they work.
+St. Louis-style pizza is unlike any other.
+An ultra-thin, crispy crust made with yeast (unsuitable for folding) is topped with the city’s beloved Provel cheese (a processed blend of Cheddar, provolone, and Swiss), and typically cut into squares.
+Speedy Romeo, the hip Clinton Hill/Bed-Stuy pizza joint that once served as the Brooklyn location of Cafe Grumpy on Girls, is among the only places in New York you can find it.

 Old-school pizza shop that’s worth waiting for

-Dom DeMarco opened his Avenue J pizzeria in 1964, and to this day, the octogenarian makes nearly every single pie by hand.
-Using mainly imported ingredients, Di Fara’s pies come with an old-fashioned and simple sauce that’s among the best in the city, made with San Marzano tomatoes and topped with an angelic blend of Grana Padano, mozzarella, and Parmesan, plus a touch of snipped basil and olive oil poured from a silver can.
-A line consistently snakes from the no-frills Midwood spot, but if you care about pizza, you’ll make the trek and take the wait in stride.
+Since Dom DeMarco opened his Avenue J pizzeria in 1964, the octogenarian has made nearly every single pie by hand.
+Using mainly imported ingredients, Di Fara’s pies come slathered in an old-fashioned red sauce made with San Marzano tomatoes and a dense sprinkling of blended Grana Padano sifted with Mozzarella and Parmesan.
+Add a leaf or two of snipped basil for garnish, and a heavy drizzle of olive oil poured from a silver can, and you’ve got one of DeMarco’s famous, fresh creations.
+A line consistently snakes from the no-frills corner spot, but any old geezer who can get you to an obscure corner in Midwood, Brooklyn, can clearly make a damn good pizza.

 Doughy Sicilian and grandma slices

-Before Emmy Squared won hearts (both in real life and on Instagram) with its much-hyped Detroit-style square pizza, there was Prince Street Pizza, offering what is still one of the best square slices in the city.
-The Nolita pizza shop offers several kinds of Sicilian and grandma slices, but the move is to order the Spicy Spring with fra diavolo, fresh mozzarella, and small, crispy pepperonis that curl up around the edges and fill with pools of grease -- and then order a vodka slice to go along with it.
+Before Emmy Squared won hearts (both in real life and on Instagram) with its much-hyped, Detroit-style square pizza, there was Prince Street Pizza, offering what is still one of the best square slices in the city.
+The Nolita pizza shop offers several kinds of Sicilian and grandma slices, but your best move is the Spicy Spring with fra diavolo, fresh mozzarella, and small, crispy pepperonis cradling glistening pools of grease.

 Neapolitan-style pies with a thin crust

 If you’re eating at Lucali, you’re eating one of two things: pizza or a calzone.
 That's because the menu only offers those two options.
-Mark Iacono has perfected what he knows, offering doughy but thin crust with lots of char, topped with a fresh and tangy sauce, mozzarella, and other toppings of your choice (be sure to get the slightly spicy pepperoni).
+Mark Iacono has perfected what he knows, offering doughy but thin crust with lots of char, topped with a fresh and tangy sauce, mozzarella, and other toppings like Portobellos or artichoke hearts.
+If you can snag a table, be sure to BYO wine.
 There’s a reason Beyoncé and Jay Z once skipped the Grammys to eat here.

 A historic coal-oven pizzeria (with some of the most affordable pies in the city)